 The drawback to events is that we use a string for the event name, and it’s difficult to prevent event name conflicts.

 The only protection there is a good naming strategy for event names.

 - Enables native app knowledge

 This is a guide to AngularJS Events.
-Here we discuss the Basics of AngularJS and Explain the AngularJS event with the examples.
+Here we discuss the Basics of AngularJS and different AngularJS event with examples.
 You may also have a look at the following articles to learn more –